 What Is the Risk Progression of MGUS to Myeloma?

 Progression from MGUS to active myeloma occurs at the low rate of only 1% per year.
-All patients who develop myeloma have previously had MGUS followed by smoldering multiple myeloma (SMM).
-Researchers are gaining a better understanding of the biologic events that take place when MGUS develops into myeloma.
-Yet, it is not yet known what triggers the progression in some patients but not in others, or how to prevent progression.
+Only 20% of people diagnosed with MGUS will ever develop myeloma.
+It is not yet known what triggers progression.
+Researchers are working to gain a better understanding of biologic events that take place when MGUS develops into myeloma.

 The IMF International Myeloma Working Group (IMWG) has established the following risk factors for MGUS progressing to myeloma: